-Emily looks over at Richard and they both smile at eachother while Lorelai puts an unamused look on her face as she looks up at a picture of her and her parents up on the wall.
-She was back.
+Emily looks over at Richard they both smile while Lorelai frowns and looks up at a picture of herself and her parent up on a wall when she was younger.

 At Stars Hollow High, Rory is cleaning out her locker while she talks to Lane.

 "And we get to wear uniforms.
 No more having people check you out to see what jeans you're wearing because everyone's dressed alike in boring clothes and are just there to learn."
 Rory explains to her best friend.

 "Okay.
 There's academic mind, and then there's Amish."
 Lane says.
 "So, I told my mom you were changing schools."

 "The party's on Friday."
 Lane laughs.
 "I got to go."

 "Bye."
 Rory laughs.
 Lane walks away right when Rory drops her books on the floor.
 She bends down to pick them up and is suddenly hit with feet at her face.
 "Geez!
 You're like Ruth Gordon just standing there with a tennis root.
 Make a noise."